 Today’s post is brought to you by the letter “S.” Continue reading

-I’m just saying, what what if you could have an employee sign some sort of a contract, maybe an an employee agreement, in which the employee agreed to shorten the statute of limitations on all employment claims to six months.
+I’m just saying, what if you could have an employee sign some sort of a contract, maybe an employee agreement, in which the employee agreed to shorten the statute of limitations on all employment claims to six months.

 Given that employees often have years in which to assert claims, the ol’ statute-of-limitations shortener could be a gold mine!

 Back in the day, landing on “Community Chest” in Monopoly was second only to building hotels on Boardwalk.

 But, even with inflation, neither approaches the feeling of discovering that your employer goofed by agreeing to provide you with $2,747,400 in severance pay, rather than the previously agreed-upon $80,805.97.

 It all began last week with a (possible) typographical error in a tweet from our 45th President, “Despite the constant negative press covfefe.”